unpoller/unpoller/README.md

 graphs to slice the data any way you choose.
 Good luck!

 ## Backstory

 I found a simple piece of code on GitHub that sorta did what I needed;
 we all know that story.
 I wanted more data, so I added more data collection.
 I probably wouldn't have made it this far if [Garrett](https://github.com/dewski/unifi) hadn't written the original code I started with.
 Many props my man.
 The original code pulled only the client data.
 This app now pulls data for clients, access points, security gateways, dream machines and switches.
-I used to own two UAP-AC-PROs, one USG-3 and one US-24-250W, but have since upgraded a few devices.
-Many other users have also provided feedback to improve this app, and we have reports of it working on nearly every switch, AP and gateway.

-## What's this data good for?
 I've been trying to get my UAP data into Grafana.
 Sure, google search that.
 You'll find [this](https://community.ubnt.com/t5/UniFi-Wireless/Grafana-dashboard-for-UniFi-APs-now-available/td-p/1833532).
 What if you don't want to deal with SNMP?
 Well, here you go.
 I've replicated 400% of what you see on those SNMP-powered